cloudtruth/cloudtruth-cli/examples/help-text/cloudtruth-environments.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    delete    Delete specified CloudTruth environment [aliases: del, d] help      Prints this message or the help of the given subcommand(s) list      List CloudTruth environments [aliases: ls, l]
+    copy      Copy an environment and its children to new environment(s) [aliases: cp] delete    Delete specified CloudTruth environment [aliases: del, d] help      Prints this message or the help of the given subcommand(s) list      List CloudTruth environments [aliases: ls, l]